North Korea says it simulated nuclear attacks on South Korea and rehearsed occupation of its rivals

 On Aug.
 21, the U.S. and South Korean militaries kicked off their summer Ulchi Freedom Shield computer-simulated command post exercise.
 During this year’s training, slated to end later Thursday, the allies have included more than 30 kinds of field exercises, such as Wednesday’s joint aerial exercise involving the B-1B aircraft.

-North Korea calls major U.S.-involved military drills on and near the Korean Peninsula as an invasion rehearsal.
+North Korea calls major U.S.-involved military drills on and near the Korean Peninsula preparation for invasion.

-KCNA said Kim on Tuesday visited an army post where his military has held command post drills in response to the South Korean-U.S. military training.
+KCNA said Kim on Tuesday visited an army post where his military has been holding command post drills in response to the South Korean-U.S. military training.
 It said the drills are aimed at practicing procedures for “occupying the whole territory of the southern half” of the Korean Peninsula in the event of war.

 Kim underscored the need to “deal a heavy blow at the enemy’s war potential and war command center and blinding their means of command communication at the initial stage of operation.”
 Kim also detailed tasks to acquire an ability to launch “simultaneous super-intense strikes” at key enemy military targets and other sites whose destruction can cause social and economic chaos, according to KNCA.